 A life lived in the streets of cities, engaged in conversation, dancing to the beat.
 For those who are increasingly daring, dress honestly and originally, explore, create and observe.
 A lifestyle journal and brand by Clint McDonald.
 Coming soon…

-Brand + Marketing Strategy, Identity + Brand Design, Print + Packaging Design, Web Design + Digital, Photography and Copywriting.
+Brand + Marketing Strategy, Identity + Brand Design, Print Design, Web Design + Digital, Photography, Copywriting.